Hyurl/hyurl.github.io/sfn/docs/en-US/security.md

 So if you want to set a user's state to logged-in, you just need to set `req.session.uid` or `socket.session.uid` to the user ID, and that's done.
-Remember, sessions in a **sfn** application are shared between HTTP and WebSocket, that means once you changed one side, the other side will be modified as well.
+Remember, sessions in a **SFN** application are shared between HTTP and WebSocket, that means once you changed one side, the other side will be modified as well.